blackshadowsoftwareltd/animation_search_bar/README.md

    onChanged: (text) => debugPrint(text),
    searchTextEditingController: controller,

    ///!
-Optional
+Optional.
+For more customization
    //?
 Back Button
    backIcon: Icons.arrow_back_ios_new,
    backIconColor: Colors.white,
    isBackButtonVisible: true,
-   previousScreen: null, //?
-It will push and replace this screen when pressing the back button
+   previousScreen: null, // It will push and replace this screen when pressing the back button
    //?
 Close Button
    closeIconColor: Colors.white,
    //?
 Center Title